 This gauge has a funnel on the photodiode.
 The measurement is done by visual irregularities.
 Here the drops of rainfall are directed by a beam of light and by measuring the intensity of the light the rate of precipitation is measured.

-We become victims of different natural disasters over the years like hurricane, tornado, storm, etc. The rain gauge helps to give an alarm beforehand, along with the other weather instruments.
+We become victims of different natural disasters over the years like hurricanes, tornadoes, storms, etc. The rain gauge helps to give an alarm beforehand, along with the other weather instruments.

-Moreover, it helps to keep a track on the rainfall, the time and the type of coming rain can also be analyzed through the result given by the rain gauge.
-For these reasons, one of the primary instrument for every weather station is the rain gauge.
+Moreover, it helps to keep track of the rainfall, the time and the type of coming rain can also be analyzed through the result given by the rain gauge.
+For these reasons, one of the primary instruments for every weather station is the rain gauge.

 The above information will help you to get an idea about the rain gauge as well as its working procedure.